 Use of structure.
 A structure must be used only for the purpose which qualified it.
-For example, a hog pen will not be eligible property if used to house poultry.
+For example, a hog barn will not be eligible property if you it to house poultry.
 Similarly, using part of your greenhouse to sell plants will make the greenhouse ineligible.